 Signwise, based in Norwich.

 Some of the tutors run a BSL Level 2 intensive course.
 These type of courses are suitable for learners who may already use BSL at an intermediate level.
-Intensive courses would not be recommended for learners who have only just passed BSL Level 1.
-Learning Sign language, like any other language, takes time.
-You also need to factor in muscle memory e.g. remembering where the letters are on your hands when fingerspelling, so intensive courses are not suitable for everybody.
+Intensive courses are not recommended for learners who have only just passed BSL Level 1.
+Learning sign language, like any other language, takes time.
+You need to factor in muscle memory, e.g. remembering where the letters are on your hands when fingerspelling.
+So intensive courses are not suitable for everybody.

 How much do BSL Level 2 courses cost?